Use this guide to understand why EDI software is critical to the supply chain and learn every EDI transaction code by industry.

 EDI 837: Health Care Claim

-For many organizations, modern EDI provides a more reliable way to transact business across multi-enterprise networks than newer API-centric ways of integrating or relying on a value-added network in the middle, because they lack the requisite standards necessary to conduct B2B or are costly and inefficient, respectively.
+For many organizations, modern platforms provide enhanced EDI visibility a more reliable way to transact business across multi-enterprise networks than newer API-centric ways of integrating or relying on a value-added network in the middle, because they lack the required standards necessary to conduct B2B or are costly and inefficient, respectively.

 To best leverage EDI as a component of a comprehensive B2B integration strategy, a flexible and versatile integration framework that enables B2B ecosystem engagement with EDI capabilities is essential.
 Further, EDI can no longer be considered as a standalone use case in addressing the expansive demands necessitated when participating in B2B.
 Other considerations such as protocol depth, application and business connectors, APIs, and governance and security functionality need also be included.